-(d) Taking into account the needs of Member States, the number of copies of reports and other United Nations documents should, whenever appropriate, be limited, i.e., they should be issued in the /L. series [para.
-304].

-C. RECORDS OF MEETINGS AND SOUND RECORDINGS
+^v For the recommendations concerning the reports of the Main Committees, see para.
+43 above.

-- 108. The Special Committee recommends that rule 60, as revised, we should be applied in accordance with the following observations: - (a) Summary records should continue to be provided for the General Committee and for all Main Committees other than the First Committee: - (b) The General Assembly, on the recommendation of the General Committee, should decide annually whether the option that has traditionally been approved for the Special Political Committee to have, on specific request, transcriptions of the debates of some of its meetings, or portions thereof, should be maintained: - (c) The provision of summary records to subsidiary organs should be reviewed periodically by the General Assembly in the light of the report of the Joint Inspection Unit on the use of minutes instead of summary records, and of the comments of the Secretary-General and the Advisory Committee on Administrative and Budgetary Questions thereon;^x - (d) Sound recordings should be kept by the Secretariat in accordance with its practice [para.
+108. The Special Committee recommends that rule 60, as revised,^w should be applied in accordance with the following observations:

+(a) Summary records should continue to be provided for the General Committee and for all Main Committees other than the First Committee;

+(b) The General Assembly, on the recommendation of the General Committee, should decide annually whether the option that has traditionally been approved for the Special Political Committee to have, on specific request, transcriptions of the debates of some of its meetings, or portions thereof, should be maintained;

+(c) The provision of summary records to subsidiary organs should be reviewed periodically by the General Assembly in the light of the report of the Joint Inspection Unit on the use of minutes instead of summary records, and of the comments of the Secretary-General and the Advisory Committee on Administrative and Budgetary Questions thereon;^x

+(d) Sound recordings should be kept by the Secretariat in accordance with its practice [para.
 309].